 There are several ways how to do it.
 See original manual.
 If you are running Linux on your PC, then you can also copy ROM files directly to the microSD card.

-Tip: Less games is more!
-Don't install entire archives, but only a several best games for each system.
+Tip: Fewer games is more!
+Don't install entire archives, but only several best games for each system.
 A large number of games is somewhat depressing.

 DOSBox games (for advanced users)

 MS-DOS games in RetroPie/Emulationstation are tricky.
-It is necessary map contoller buttons to keyboard, create and tune a dosbox configuration file and create a run script for every single game.
+It is necessary to map controller buttons to the keyboard, create and tune a dosbox configuration file and create a run script for every single game.